olledejong/Playstation-5-AutoBuyer/README.md

 ### Running the script

-In a CommandPrompt window, navigate to the StockNotifier folder like so:
+In a CommandPrompt window, navigate to the Playstation5AutoBuyer folder like so:
 ```
-cd C:\Users\YourPcName\Location\Of\StockNotifier
+cd C:\Users\YourPcName\Location\Of\Playstation5AutoBuyer
 ```

 Once in the StockNotifier folder, run the script like so:
 ```
-python StockNotifierPS5.py
+python PS5AutoBuyer.py
 ```
 or
 ```
-python3 StockNotifierPS5.py
+python3 PS5AutoBuyer.py
 ```

 <a href="https://www.buymeacoffee.com/olledejong"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=olledejong&button_colour=008a73&font_colour=ffffff&font_family=Poppins&outline_colour=ffffff&coffee_colour=FFDD00" style="float: right; margin-top: 20px !important;"></a>